-In accordance with the public trust placed in me, on all occasions:

-I act with integrity and honesty

-I act lawfully

-I treat all persons fairly and with respect; and

-I lead by example and act in a way that secures public confidence in the role of Councillor.

-In undertaking my role:

-I impartially exercise my responsibilities in the interests of the local community I do not improperly seek to confer an advantage, or disadvantage, on any person

-I avoid conflicts of interest

-I exercise reasonable care and diligence; and

-I ensure that public resources are used prudently in accordance with my local authority's requirements and in the public interest.

-Application of the Code of Conduct

-This Code of Conduct applies to you as soon as you sign your declaration of acceptance of the office of Councillor or attend your first meeting as a co-opted member and continues to apply to you until you cease to be a Councillor.

-This Code of Conduct applies to you when you are acting in your capacity as a Councillor which may include when:

-you misuse your position as a Councillor

-Your actions would give the impression to a reasonable member of the public with knowledge of all the facts that you are acting as a Councillor;
+- · In acc ordance with the public trust placed in me, on all occasions: I act with integrity and honesty I act lawfully I treat all persons fairly and with respect; and I lead by example and act in a way that secures public confidence in the role of Councillor.
+In und ertaking my role: I impartially exercise my responsibilities in the interests of the local community I do not improperly seek to confer an advantage, or disadvantage, on any person I avoid conflicts of interest I exercise reasonable care and diligence; and I ensure that public resources are used prudently in accordance with my local authority's requirements and in the public interest.
+Applic cation of the Code of Conduct the off Code of Conduct applies to you as soon as you sign your declaration of acceptance of fice of Councillor or attend your first meeting as a co-opted member and continues to to you until you cease to be a Councillor. code of Conduct applies to you when you are acting in your capacity as a Councillor may include when: you misuse your position as a Councillor Your actions would give the impression to a reasonable member of the public with knowledge of all the facts that you are acting as a Councillor;

+at face-to-face meetings

+at online or telephone meetings

+in written communication

+in verbal communication

+in non-verbal communication

+in electronic and social media communication, posts, statements and comments.